-Reports suggest that the TV series will tell the real stories of the Eighth Air Force, particularly the story of the Bloody Hundredth bombers, which lost almost 230 aircraft and had almost 2,000 men killed or imprisoned.
+Reports suggest that the TV series will tell the real stories of the Eighth Air Force, particularly the story of the Bloody Hundredth bombers, which lost almost 230 aircraft and had almost 2,000 men killed or imprisoned, the Flying Magazine reports.

 A lot of Miller’s original research for his book was conducted at the National Museum of the Mighty Eighth Air Force in Georgia, USA.
 The base is where the Eighth was originally commissioned in 1942.
 The museum houses a library and archive where Miller garnered the details and reports, bringing his novel as close to the truth as possible.

 The museum is home to a replica US air force base exactly as it would have been in rural Britain during World War Two.
 The museum also has a fully renovated B-17G Flying Fortress which is to be unveiled at the end of January on the anniversary of the inception of the Eighth Air Force.

 The TV series will make use of computer enhancements to create virtual flying missions,and veterans from the Eighth Air Force were interviewed ahead of shooting to ensure the series captures a true depiction of events.